mozillascience/fellows-class-2016/danielle/Project-brief-template.md

 - Transform?
 What will be different?
 What will people do differently?

 ## Fellowship or organization priorities
-> List the priorities of your fellowship/job/organization that this project addresses.
+> Do you work somewhere that has a strategic plan?
+You're going to need to talk about your project in the terms reflect what your organization values.
+List the priorities of your fellowship/job/organization that this project addresses.

 - Add your fellowship/job/organization themes here
 - Open source